Resident Evil (2002 film): Marketing

 In March 2001, the official website was set up, which revealed the film's original October 26, 2001 release and a redirect to the film's production company Constantin Film.
 The website was fully opened in July 2001, and composed of images, plot info, character biographies and downloads.
 In January 2002, the film was officially announced to have an R rating, although Anderson decided not to make it as gory as the games.
 Originally it received an NC-17 rating and Anderson had to make cuts; the uncut version was teased but never released.

 In December 2001, Sony gave fans a chance to design the film's poster with a prize of an undisclosed amount of cash and free screening of the film, with the final design being the film's poster.
 On February 16, 2002, Nick Des Barres, a 23-year-old aspiring actor and ex-video game magazine designer, was announced as the winner of the competition.
-The film's trailer and clips were released in late January and early February 2002. ‘’Resident Evil’’ was released on March 15, 2002 in the US.
+The film's trailer and clips were released in late January and early February 2002.
+Resident Evil was released on March 15, 2002, in the US.

 On June 29, 2004, over two years after the film's release, a novelization by Keith R. A. DeCandido was published.

 Distribution

-In May 2001, it was announced that Sony Pictures Releasing would distribute the film in North America through their Screen Gems label.
+In May 2001, it was announced that Sony Pictures Releasing would distribute the film in North America, Latin America, Brazil and Italy through their Screen Gems label.
 It was suggested by Capcom executives that the film would not be released in 2001, but rather in 2002, which was later confirmed by Sony in August 2001.
-The film was set for release on April 5, 2002 before being pushed forward to a March 15 release.
+The film was set for release on April 5, 2002, before being pushed forward to a March 15 release.

 In December 2001, it was announced that Pathé and FilmFour had acquired the British theatrical distribution rights to the movie as part of a partnership between the two companies.
 They would both share acquisition and distribution costs and divide profits equally, while Pathé's UK distribution arm would handle distribution.